How to end password reuse on the web: Evaluation and Parameter Optimization

 \subsection{Implementation}

-We built a prototype implementation of our framework to evaluate its performance and scalability, and to inform its parameterization (see \secref{sec:optimization}).
-We realized the cryptographic part of our protocol in C and other parts using the Go language.
+We built a prototype of our framework to evaluate its performance and scalability, and to inform its parameterization (see \secref{sec:eval:optimization}).
+We realized the cryptographic parts of our protocol in C and other parts using Go.